thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 * `cert-blocklist-triple`

-are defined with the same syntax but opposite semantics with regards to their "positive" counterparts to allow removing previously provisioned endorsements from the acceptable set.
+are defined with the same syntax but opposite semantics with regards to their "positive" counterparts to allow invalidating previously provisioned endorsements from the acceptable set.

 # Security Considerations